 2. Consider your target audience

-For example, say you’re advertising an event for women’s rights like below:
+For example, if you’re promoting an event for women’s rights, the approach you take can vary:

 Iconic Women's Rights Poster